This is a paid, sponsored post presented by Trucent.

 The machine worked so flawlessly that Yuengling commissioned a bigger centrifuge from Trucent for this year’s batch of Hershey’s Chocolate Porter.

-Last year, Yuengling brewed just a little over 6,000 bbls of Yuengling’s Hershey Chocolate Porter while in 2020 they’re aiming to brew over 20,000 bbls.
+Last year, Yuengling brewed just a little over 6,000 bbls of Yuengling Hershey’s Chocolate Porter while in 2020 they’re aiming to brew over 20,000 bbls.
 “There is no way we could process that volume of beer with the demo machine, so Trucent sat down with us, went through a design phase, and built one to our specifications,” said Sibbett.
-The centuries-old brewery began brewing its second batch this past August.
+The 190-year-old brewery began brewing its second batch this past August.

 It’s that standard of service that has really set Trucent apart.